Steve Moxon (whistleblower): Independent researcher

 In 2012, Moxon was ranked by an anti-feminist website as one of the ten most powerful people in the men's rights movement.
 He has also given evidence to a House of Commons Business, Innovation and Skills Select Committee inquiry into women in the workplace.
 It was reported that Moxon had suggested to the committee that women were "incapable" of rising to senior management positions.
 Feminist writer Laura Bates argued that it was worrying that the select committee "should be seeking out the view of someone who has openly expressed these opinions and demonstrated that he is prejudiced against women as a gender".
 Committee member Robin Walker noted that Moxon was chosen to ensure "a wide range of views" was represented, but that "He was definitely on the extreme end and he didn't come across as very reasonable at all".

 Moxon made a complaint to the BBC Trust about coverage of the select committee's inquiry in an episode of the BBC Radio 4 programme Woman's Hour, broadcast in December 2012.
 He complained that he had not in fact claimed that women were incapable of becoming bosses.
 Moxon's claim that the programme "had over many years displayed unfairness to men generically and had dismissed scientific research on men/women" was dismissed, as were three of Moxon's other complaints, including that about the characterisation of his evidence to the inquiry.
 His complaint that the presenter misrepresented him as "a man who describes himself as an academic" was, however, upheld.
 In his complaint, Moxon stated that he describes himself as an "independent cross-disciplinary researcher/writer on the biological roots of human sociality with a particular interest in the sexes", and noted that he did not have a university affiliation.

+In 2021, he wrote an article for the Yorkshire Dialect Society, which argued that many words in the western half of Yorkshire have Scottish Gaelic roots.
+Two years later, another article in the same journal denounced Moxon's claims as baseless.